rduivenvoorde/xytools/docs/index.rst

 2. after 'filling the x and y column' you are able to export the table to a point shape file by using the x- and y-column as coordinates for the Point geometries

-3. open Excel files, either as a Memory-layer with geometries on 0,0 or using coordinates from an x and y column
+3. open Libre/OpenOffice/Excel spreadsheet files, either as a Memory-layer with geometries on 0,0 or using coordinates from an x and y column

 4. save the attribute table of a layer as an Excel file